marksimpson82/blog/content/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

 }
 ```

 Ta-da!
-It’s laser beam focused.
+It's laser beam focused.
 You can clearly see the arrange, act and assert phases match the name of the test.
 There is no noise, incidental setup code, spurious actions or orthogonal assertions.
 It does exactly what is needed and no more.

-Furthermore, if this test ever fails, you probably won’t even go as far as attaching a debugger as it’s so clean and simple.
-Hell’s teeth, I could read the failure message in the console runner and tell you what it’s _meant_ to be proving.
+Furthermore, if this test ever fails, you probably won't even go as far as attaching a debugger as it's so clean and simple.
+Hell's teeth, I could read the failure message in the console runner and tell you what it's _meant_ to be proving.
 My mum could, too.

-Finally, if the stack’s behaviour is changed down the road, this test will probably still pass, as it is only asserting against a very specific bit of state (the count).
+Finally, if the stack's behaviour is changed down the road, this test will probably still pass, as it is only asserting against a very specific bit of state (the count).
 The less you touch in a test (be it arranging, acting or asserting), the smaller the surface area of the test.
 The smaller the surface area, the less likely it is to break.

-**Note**: I would normally create a factory method to construct the stack to provide some level of insulation from constructor changes, but I don’t want to pollute an already rather-longer-than-expected post
+**Note**: I would normally create a factory method to construct the stack to provide some level of insulation from constructor changes, but I don't want to pollute an already rather-longer-than-expected post

 ## Lots of tests!